IMO Video Meteor Network Homepage

 There are a number of errors that typically occur in every day operation of a video system.
 The common errors page has a number of answers to those questions that you always liked to asked but never dared to. ;-)

-There is a mailing list for disccusions and announcements regarding the IMO Video Meteor Network.
-You can subscribe/unsubscribe to that list and browse the list archive at http://groups.yahoo.com/group/imo-network
+There is a mailing list announcements in the IMO-Network.
+You can subscribe/unsubscribe to that list and browse the list archive at https://groups.io/g/imo-network/topics.
+Observations of the IMO Network are quality-checked by skilled MetRec users.
+They can be reached at imo-network-admin@groups.io.